 - any further enforcement of the award be “adjourned” in the meanwhile under section 103(5), conditional on NNPC providing further security of US$100m (in addition to the US$80m already provided).

 NNPC appealed against the order for further security on the basis that it was made without jurisdiction, was wrong in principle, and/or was illegitimate in circumstances where, as the Court of Appeal concluded, the fraud challenge was bona fide and NNPC had a realistic prospect of proving that the award should be set aside.

 The Supreme Court’s Judgment

 In the course of oral argument, Lord Sumption intimated that the question at the heart of this appeal was whether the right to challenge recognition and enforcement of an award was conditioned inconsistently with the Convention.
 In the event, the Supreme Court unanimously answered that question in the affirmative, and accordingly allowed NNPC’s appeal.
-Lord Mance gave the only reasoned judgment, which focused on two distinct issues, namely whether the order for security could be justified either by reference to: (a) section 103(5) of the 1996 Act; or (b) general English procedural rules, in both cases read in light of the Convention.
+Lord Mance gave the only reasoned judgment, which focussed on two distinct issues, namely whether the order for security could be justified either by reference to: (a) section 103(5) of the 1996 Act; or (b) general English procedural rules, in both cases read in light of the Convention.

 Section 103(5) of the 1996 Act

 First, Lord Mance held that nothing in sections 103(2) or (3) (or in the underlying article V) provides a power to make an enforcing court’s decision on a challenge under those provisions conditional on an award debtor providing security in respect of the award.
 That was in marked contrast to section 103(5), which specifically provides that security may be ordered where there is an “adjournment” within its terms.